 A Brief History

-On November 27, 1942, the French Navy under the direction of Admiral Auphan scuttled a large part of the French ships and submarines in port at Toulon, France, in order to keep these valuable assets out of the hands of the German Kriegsmarine (navy).
+On November 27, 1942, the French Navy under the direction of Admiral Auphan scuttled a large part of the French ships and submarines in port at Toulon, France, in order to keep these valuable assets out of the hands of the German navy, known as the Kriegsmarine.
 After Germany had rolled over France in 1940 and the British Expeditionary Force was evacuated to Britain, the defeated French sued for peace and found their country divided between Occupied France and nominally “independent” Vichy France in the South of the country.
 The Vichy French, so named for the de facto capital city, Vichy, were largely seen by patriotic French and outside countries as collaborators and patsies of the Germans.
 In fact, Vichy France was in a way now enemies of the Allied nations and had in fact at first resisted by force the Allied invasion of North Africa (Operation Torch) only weeks before the scuttling.

 While Hollywood and Western writers have frequently made the heroic French out to be a fiercely independent people that resisted the Germans bitterly throughout the occupation, the fact is that some other occupied countries had much higher levels of resistance than did the French, even though “French Resistance” has become synonymous with “Resistance.”
 While the French Resistance was certainly heroic and, in many cases, highly effective, the resistance in Slavic countries occupied by the Germans was generally much fiercer and more widespread, with less collaboration.
-An exception was the Ukraine, where the Ukrainian people saw Germany as a means to get rid of the hated Russians that had intentionally starved as many as 11 million Ukrainians during the 1930’s (“Holodomor” in Ukrainian).
+An exception was the Ukraine, where the Ukrainian people saw Germany as a means to get rid of the hated Russians that had intentionally starved as many as 11 million Ukrainians during the 1930’s (a catastrophe known as “Holodomor” in Ukrainian).
 Many Ukrainians ended up fighting for Germany, even in the hated SS!
 (The author personally knew a Marine Corps officer whose Ukrainian father had served in the SS.)
-Ukrainians, notoriously anti-Semitic, also gladly helped the Germans round up Jews.
+Ukrainians, notoriously anti-Semitic, also often gladly helped the Germans round up Jews.

 Other European nations occupied by Germany also had active “undergrounds,” and many citizens resisted on their own by hiding Jewish neighbors from Germans sent to gather Jews to be shipped off to concentration camps.
 Even in Italy, a nation allied with Germany, many Italians, including government officials, balked at turning over their Jewish population to the Germans.
 While of course, many French people also protected French Jews at the risk of their own lives, many French people were a bit too enthusiastic about doing their part to cater to German demands and helped process the evacuation of Jews from France to concentration camps.